Start with python | Installation On Windows and Linux.

-Now we know some basics about the python programming language.
-In this tutorial, we will start with basic practical python learning.
-The tutorial is designed in such a way that even a person with no programming knowledge can also start learning.
+Now we know some basics about the Python programming language.
+In this tutorial, we will start with essential practical Python learning.
+The tutorial is designed so that even a person with no programming knowledge can also begin to learn Python.

 Installation of python on Windows

 After a successful installation, you will see the below screen.
-To start the python console you need to type python in the start search box and click on python.
+To start the Python console, type Python in the start search box and click on Python.

 Python console

-The black console appears in the interactive programming environment.
-Here you can write the python code and execute it.
+The black console appears in the interactive programming environment of Python.
+Here you can write the Python code and execute it.
 For example, if you want to add two numbers, print Hello World, etc.

 Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:43:08) [MSC v.1926 32 bit (Intel)] on win32